jujumilk3/jujumilk3/README.md

 AI services, web based backend engineering, and quant trading systems.

 I believe a BE developer's first clients are managers, designers and fellow developers.
-For bottleneck-free project progress, I always communicate proactively, verify, monitor, and respond quickly.
+To ensure projects progress without bottlenecks, I always communicate proactively, verify, monitor, and respond quickly.
 Following this approach, I've developed various tools including monitoring systems for fellow developers, productivity enhancement solutions, and easy-to-use CI/CD system.
 I contribute to creating an organically functioning team by managing the recruitment process, onboarding, and serving as a pacesetter for all backend developers joining the team.